google/WebFundamentals/src/content/en/fundamentals/security/encrypt-in-transit/generating-keys-and-csr.markdown

-In this step, you embed your public key and information about your organization and your web site into a certificate signing request. *openssl* will interactively ask your for that metadata.
+In this step, you embed your public key and information about your organization and your web site into a certificate signing request. *openssl* will interactively ask you for that metadata.

 Running the following command: